 RANDOM

-Right now, I’m a politics reporter for the Medill News Service as part of my program at Northwestern, reporting daily on Congress and the Trump administration.
-I’ve been published in the Washington Post for my coverage of Virginia’s governor race on a landmark week of American elections.
+Soon after, I moved to Washington and became a politics reporter for the Medill News Service, reporting daily on Congress and the Trump administration.
+I’ve been published in the Washington Post for my live coverage of Virginia’s governor race on that landmark week of American elections.
 And while I tried my best, no, I haven’t seen him. (🍊)

 (Wow, you read the whole damn thing.
 Thank you. 🍪